ABOUT ALL SAINTS'

 About All Saints'

-We, the community of All Saints’ Episcopal Church, are called to bring all people to a closer relationship with God and each other in Jesus Christ.
+We, the community of All Saints’ The Episcopal Church in Fort Worth, are called to bring all people to a closer relationship with God and each other in Jesus Christ.

 Jesus charged his disciples to go and make disciples of all nations.
 On the first Pentecost so long ago, the disciples were filled with the power of the Holy Spirit.
 It didn’t matter what language people spoke or where they were from.
 They went out and shared the Good News of Jesus.